nolange/cmake_xenomai/README.md

 # Concepts

-the use of the Module is aimed to be largely optional, means projects should be able to buildable without Xenomai with minimal (or no) changes.
+the use of the Module is aimed to be largely optional, means projects should be able to build-able without Xenomai with minimal (or no) changes.
 This has the effect that potentially required flags or libraries for Xenomai aren't provided automatically, to leave the full flexibility to the user.
-For example the Thread support has to be explicitely stated and linking to `-librt` is a good idea, but both are not absolutely necessary for every project so they are left out.
+For example the Thread support has to be explicitly stated and linking to `-librt` is a good idea, but both are not absolutely necessary for every project so they are left out.

 The integration aims to be "modern CMake", means you call `find_package(Xenomai)`, which defines import libraries you can use to describe dependencies.
-Use of variables is not recommended, and exisiting variables might be removed at any time.
+Use of variables is not recommended, and existing variables might be removed at any time.

 Support is provided in 2 variants, one as a set of config-files that can be installed with an Xenomai installation.
 The other is a FindXenomai script, which can be included in projects